madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-create-account/ai-fs-create-account.md

 ## Task 7: Create Bank Customers Table

-1. Here we are store applications in the bank customers table, you can also create a table with different name such as bank application table or just applications table, it is your choice. please feel free to add or remove columns as per your application needs.
+1. Here we are storing applications in the bank customers table, you can also create a table with different name such as bank application table or just applications table, it is your choice. please feel free to add or remove columns as per your application needs.

     ```sql
         <copy>